Quantum3-Labs/icp-coder/README.md

 ---

-**Now you can build Motoko code assistants with Python, ChromaDB, and Gemini!**
+**Now you can build Motoko code assistants with Python, ChromaDB, Gemini, and advanced RAG workflows!**